Amazing Nurse Nanako Anime Review

 Visually, on the other hand, the series is unexpectedly good.
 The dark, dramatic parts are, for the most part, indeed dark and dramatic, and would feel quite comfortable in a more serious series.
 The action looks decent, though there isn't a lot of it and it alternates randomly between quite gory and silly.
 (An aside, I do rather like the spiffy laser-axe thing in the first episode.)
 The humorous parts are more consistent--properly exaggerated, with smooth character animation and relatively attractive art.
 The character designs are standard, but still attractive.
 Nanako is the only standout... and that's because she does, indeed, stand out.
 Seriously, her breasts are among the most exaggeratedly large that I've seen in non-H anime.
 On the topic, they're also animated--I can't exactly say well, but certainly a lot.

 In all, Amazing Nurse Nanako is a T & A flick dressed up in a rather weird mix of overly-dramatic conspiracy drama and very silly comedy.
-Don't come looking for highbrow entertainment, intelligence, originality, or even much in the way of a coherent plot, but I will admit that the lively characters and out-there conspiracy train-wreck might be enough to make it passably interesting even if you're the type who bases your viewing decisions on more than just the bust size of the main character, and Maria Yamamoto's unexpectedly entertaining take on said character practically makes the whole thing worth watching.
+Don't come looking for highbrow entertainment, intelligence, originality, or even much in the way of a coherent plot.
+Despite all that and some pretty brutal misogyny, I will admit that the lively characters and out-there conspiracy train-wreck might be enough to make it passably interesting even if you're the type who bases your viewing decisions on more than just the bust size of the main character, and Maria Yamamoto's unexpectedly entertaining take on said character practically makes the whole thing worth watching.

 Have something to say about this anime?
 Join our newly-resurrected forums and speak your mind.